llajas/homelab/docs/installation/sandbox.md

 - `docker`
 - `make`

-Clone the repository and checkout the development branch:
+Clone the repository and checkout the development branch from the original repository:

 ```sh
 git clone https://github.com/khuedoan/homelab